Faizur Rahman

-Faizur Rahman Ahmed (ফয়েজুর রহমান আহমেদ; February 21, 1921 – May 5, 1971) was a police officer and a freedom fighter of the 1971 Bangladesh Liberation War.
+Faizur Rahman Ahmed (ফয়েজুর রহমান আহমেদ; February 21, 1921 – May 5, 1971) was a police officer during the Bangladesh Liberation War.
 He was killed by Pakistani military personnel during the war.
-He was given the Independence Day Award posthumously by the Government of Bangladesh in 2017.
+He was given the Independence Day Award posthumously by the government of Bangladesh in 2017.

 He is well known for being the father of veteran Bangladeshi writer Humayun Ahmed.

 Early life

 Ahmed was born on February 21, 1921, in Kutubpur village of Netrokona district of Bangladesh, which was then a part of British Empire.
 His father was a farmer and his mother was a housewife.

 Education and career

 There was no school in Rahman's village and he had to move to somewhere else for his primary study.
 He completed his Bachelor of Arts degree in 1943.
 After completing his BA, he joined a primary school as a teacher.
 He joined the police in 1948.
-He was pasted to Sylhet as a Sub-Inspector of Police and later posted to Dinajpur, Panchagarh, Rangamati, Bandarban, Chittagong, Bogra, Comilla and Pirojpur.
+He was posted to Sylhet as a sub-inspector of police and later posted to Dinajpur, Panchagarh, Rangamati, Bandarban, Chittagong, Bogra, Comilla and Pirojpur.

 He was promoted to Inspector while he was in Bogra.
 He was promoted as a Deputy Superintendent of Police and posted to Comilla.
-He joined as the Sub-Divisional Police Officer in Pirojpur which was then a sub-division of East Pakistan and participated in the Liberation War of Bangladesh in 1971.
+He joined as the sub-divisional police officer in Pirojpur which was then a sub-division of East Pakistan and participated in the Liberation War of Bangladesh in 1971.
 He was also a writer.